Lantah/Gravity/docs/metrics.md

 ---
-title: List of metrics exposed by gramr
+title: List of metrics exposed by gravity
 ---

-gramr uses libmedida for computing metrics, a detailed description can be found at http://dln.github.io/medida/
+gravity uses libmedida for computing metrics, a detailed description can be found at http://dln.github.io/medida/

 ### Counters (`NewCounter`)